 Stephen Bear ordered to pay back profits from sharing private sex tape

+Stephen Bear ordered to pay back profits from illegal sex tape of Georgia Harrison

 The former Celebrity Big Brother winner previously served 10-and-a-half months of a 21-month sentence for sharing the film.